ufz/ogs/web/content/docs/devguide/getting-started/build-configuration_for_MPI_PETSc/configure_for_mpi_and_petsc.md

 <div class='win'>

-PESTSc is recommended to use on Linux.
+PETSc is recommended to use on Linux.
 On Windows, it only runs on UNIX emulator Cygwin.
 A detailed description about how to use PETSc on Windows is available on this PETSc site: <https://petsc.org/release/install/windows/>.